fluidattacks/makes/README.md

-  That most tools in the market cannot fetch, configure, and setup in an easy/automated/secure way, and most of them do not even support a way of declaring them.
+  That most tools in the market cannot fetch, configure, and setup in an easy/automated/secure way, and most of them do not even support a way of declaring such dependencies.
 - Have tens to hundreds of developers working across the globe from different setups, stacks and operative systems.

-  And most tools cannot guarantee all of them an **exact** developing environment.
+  And most tools cannot guarantee all of them an **exactly equal** developing environment.
 - Have tens to thousands of production servers that need to be deployed to.